mircealungu/mircea/README.md

 # Student Projects

-If you're interested in a student project, look at the [student projects page](students.md).
+If you're interested in a student project, look at the prototypes and directions listed above and see whether you'd like to contribute to any of them.
+At the end of each, there are several ideas of possible future directions.

+You can also look at the [list of projects available on GitHub](https://github.com/mircealungu/student-projects/) - for more other ideas.
+Use this list more as a hint at the kinds of projects I'm interested in.
+If you have an idea that is similar, we can still discuss.
+But if it's very far, then I won't be able to supervise you.

+Before contacting me for a thesis please read all the details on the [student projects page](students.md).

 # Teaching